AkbarFahreza/dummy-yt-livechat/README.md

 # Update Logs

 - _1 May 2024_ :
   - **superchat** Removing "show-only-header" and "is-v2-style" attribute, adding like button on superchat.
 - _2 February 2025_ :
   - **Main page** Added CSS Editor for on-site editing.
 - _23 April 2025_ :
   - **Main page** Added Author name configuration to personalize the preview test to your audience.
+- _01 June 2025_ :
+  - Added resizable between preview and code editor
+  - Changed the editor theme to Cattpuccin Mocha
+  - Restyling autocomplete hints